Home / Dinnerware / Franciscan | Search Hill House Wares |

 Desert Rose (USA)Franciscan's Desert Rose is not the oldest but probably the most recognizable Franciscan pattern (followed closely by Apple and Ivy).
 The pattern dates back to 1941.
 It has a cream background with pink roses and green leaves on the border.
 It was first of four "Desert Rose" variation patterns by Franciscan, the others being Meadow Rose, Twilight Rose and Cafe Royal.
 After 1985 the production of this pattern moved to England.
 After 2002 production moved to China but in my opinion, the look and quality of the dinnerware is not the same. | ![]() |

-DogwoodThe Franciscan Dogwood pattern, in our estimation, is unique among the Franciscan line.
+DogwoodThe Franciscan Dogwood pattern, in my estimation, is unique among the Franciscan line.
 It has a cream background with white dogwood blossoms and green leaves.
-What makes it unique is its heavy glaze. | ![]() |
+What makes it unique is its heavy glaze.
+The pattern came out in 1975 and I haven't seen any other patterns that have that same look with the heavy glaze. | ![]() |

 DuetFranciscan Duet is one of the patterns that was produced by using decals under the glaze.
 It sports two-toned pink flowers with pale gray leaves on an off-white background. | ![]() |